zanawar/eth-transaction-proxy/TESTING.md

 # Build
 From the root directory, run the command:
 `npm run build-test`
-The Transaction Notary library tests will build and output into the `bin/tests/` directory.
+The Transaction Proxy library tests will build and output into the `bin/tests/` directory.

 # Running Tests
 From the root directory, run the command: